decentraland/adr/content/ADR-167-crdt-protocol-serialization.md

 }
 ```

 The limits are imposed by the range of the numbers.
-Each entity can have up to 65536 versions, and each scene can have up to 65536 simultaneously entities.
+Each entity can have up to 65536 versions and each scene can have up to 65536 simultaneous entities.

 ## RFC 2119 and RFC 8174